nhAnik/lbalancer/README.md

   - url: http://localhost:9092
     weight: 20
 ```
-3. Least connections: requests are forwareded to server with least connection considering weight of the servers.
+3. Least connections: requests are forwarded to server with least connection considering weight of the servers.
 ```yaml
 type: least-conn
 backends: